 Admiring legendary cars and discovering stories, personalities, events

-A place to admire legendary cars and special models, tell the story of the most thrilling sporting events and discover the great designers in the form of themed exhibitions: every year, Auto e Moto d’Epoca in Padua organises exhibitions where passion meets with emotion, to create a unique atmosphere that involves all attending visitors.
+A place to admire legendary cars and special models, tell the story of the most thrilling sporting events and discover the great designers in the form of themed exhibitions: every year, the organizers of Auto e Moto d'Epoca in Bologna create themes (or exhibitions) where passion and enthusiasm come together, to create a unique atmosphere that involves all attending visitors.

 The other side of the exhibition "Italy wins the races" in collaboration with Veloce Classic and Sports Cars - London.
 Gilera, Moto Guzzi, Morini, MV Agusta, Rumi, Benelli and many other brands of the epic era of national motorcycles including the Ducati 900SS, which forever changed the Ducati brand.
 This is the other side of the exhibition "Italy wins the races" at Auto e Moto d'Epoca 2021, the side dedicated to great Italian motorbikes such as the Gilera 500 4 cylinder GP (1956), which won the World Cup six times between 1950 and 1957.

-Fifty years of style on show at the "ASI Village" with 16 prototypes from the Bertone Collection This year, Auto e Moto d'Epoca will host the Automotoclub Storico Italiano (ASI) in the spacious "Asi Village" space inside Pavilion 4, where an exhibition entitled "Universo Bertone" will be set up and will feature 16 prototypes from the ASI Bertone Collection: 50 years of style designed by the celebrated Turin car body designer from 1967 to the second decade of the 2000s, with unique models (excluding the iconic Lamborghini Miura) which have made their mark on the world.
+Auto e Moto d'Epoca welcomed ASI - the Historic Italian Automotive Club - to its ample space "ASI Village" in 2021., Auto e Moto d'Epoca will host the Automotoclub Storico Italiano (ASI) in the spacious "Asi Village" space inside Pavilion 4, where an exhibition entitled "Universo Bertone" will be set up and will feature 16 prototypes from the ASI Bertone Collection: 50 years of style designed by the celebrated Turin car body designer from 1967 to the second decade of the 2000s, with unique models (excluding the iconic Lamborghini Miura) which have made their mark on the world.
 Ferrari Rainbow, Chevrolet Ramarro, Lotus Emotion, Porsche Karisma, Lancia Kayak, Alfa Romeo, Bella, Aston Martin Jet2 and Jaguar B99: these are just some of the cars that will be exhibited in the different stands of the Federated Clubs that will bring the wide "ASI Village" space to life.

 Auto e Moto d'Epoca 2020 was an unforgettable edition for enthusiasts the German brand and beyond.
 This exhibition celebrated an important anniversary: in 1970, Porsche proved victorious at Le Mans, coming first, second and third with two 917 models and one 908 model, in addition to winning the GT cup, and the Index of Energy and the Index of Performance at the world-famous French competition.
 From Claudio Roddaro's CLARO collection to Auto e Moto d'Epoca 2020, exceptional models with an extremely impressive sporting past were brought together.